 Ever < NOW > !

-Ron’s explanation and dedication of “Life’s in the Balance”
+Ron’s explanation of “Life’s in the Balance”

 Have you ever considered what it means to live a “balanced life”?
 If so, what did you decide?
 Have you considered eating a balanced diet, or balancing and prioritizing your time spent with work, recreation, meditation, relationships, rest, etc.?

 Yet it appears that we Humans are the only earthly species responsible for significant ecological imbalances.
 Forgetting that Nature is our nature; that we are interdependently ONE with Nature; and, that Nature ‘bats last’, we have mistakenly believed and behaved as if we are separated from each other and from Nature.
 So people unsustainably neglect or try to control Nature, and mistakenly disrupt Nature’s homeostatic equilibrium.

 “Interdependence is a fundamental law of nature.
 Not only higher forms of life but also many of the smallest insects are social beings who, without any religion, law, or education, survive by mutual cooperation based on an innate recognition of their interconnectedness.
 The most subtle level of material phenomena is also governed by interdependence.
 All phenomena, from the planet we inhabit to the oceans, clouds, forests, and flowers that surround us, arise in dependence upon subtle patterns of energy.
 Without their proper interaction, they dissolve and decay.”